 Do you plan to live in Zurich city center or one of the surrounding areas such as Zurich West?
 Or perhaps you’d rather settle on the shores of Lake Zurich.
 Here’s a guide on where to live in the Swiss city and its sister settlements.

-Zurich is often featured as one of the top 10 places to visit in Switzerland.
+Zurich is often featured as one of the best places to visit in Switzerland.
 Where do expats live in this Swiss city and what’s it like living in Zurich?
-The city center and its surrounding areas offer a great range of accommodation for expats, but the cost of living here, particularly in Zurich city center comes with a high price tag.
+The city offers a great range of accommodation for expats.
+However, the cost of living in Switzerland, particularly within a city center, comes with a high price tag.
 Choose where to live in Zurich carefully with our guide.

-With excellent schools, a high quality of life, easy integration, and low crime rates, Zurich is one of the most highly rated areas of Europe for expats to move to.
-The city has long been highly ranked among expats, and in 2016 was voted the second-best place in the world for expats to enjoy a good quality of life in a survey by Mercer.
+With excellent Swiss schools, high quality of life, easy integration, and low crime rates, Zurich is one of the most highly rated areas of Europe for expats to move to.
+Expats rank the city highly; in 2016, it was voted the second-best place in the world for expats to enjoy a good quality of life in a survey by Mercer.

-While this is good news for people relocating for work, it’s bad news for those entering the property market.
-Property in Zurich is already expensive, but it can be difficult to find any available properties for families at all in its most desirable areas.
-With this in mind, this guide covers the immediate city center and lake, neighborhoods around the city and commuter towns within reach of Zurich.
+While this is good news for people looking for jobs in Zurich, it’s bad news for those entering the property market.
+Property in Zurich is already expensive, but finding properties for families in the most desirable areas is difficult.
+With this in mind, this guide covers the city center and lake, neighborhoods around the city, and commuter towns.

 Where to live in Zurich city center